 Viruses and bacteria are spread through contact with contaminated surfaces and also through the air.
 Our nose is one of our primary lines of defence against airborne pathogens.
-It has a very sophisticated system for protecting the whole airway from infection and one of the key mechanisms involves the production of a chemical called nitric oxide within the nose and nasopharynx [1, 2].
+It has a very sophisticated system for protecting the whole airway from infection and one of the key mechanisms involves the production of a chemical called Nitric Oxide (NO) within the nose and nasopharynx [1, 2].

-Research conducted during a previous Coronavirus epidemic i.e., the SARSCoV (Severe Acute Respiratory Syndrome Coronavirus) epidemic showed that nitric oxide inhibited the replication of SARSCoV in a dose dependent manner, meaning that higher levels had a greater inhibitory effect on the replication of the virus .
+Research conducted during a previous Coronavirus epidemic — that is, the SARSCoV (Severe Acute Respiratory Syndrome Coronavirus) epidemic showed that NO inhibited the replication of SARSCoV in a dose dependent manner, meaning that higher levels had a greater inhibitory effect on the replication of the virus .

-Nasal breathing and breathing techniques such as humming and particular types of controlled breath holding stimulate increased nitric oxide production.
-Because the nasal airways and sinuses are the primary sources of exhaled nitric oxide [4-6], nasal breathing concentrates the amount of nitric oxide circulating in the upper airway .
-Levels reduce greatly if we switch to mouth breathing and some research shows that mouth breathing reduces the amount of exhaled nitric oxide by 50% .
+Nasal breathing and breathing techniques, such as humming and particular types of controlled breath-holding, stimulate increased NO production.
+Because the nasal airways and sinuses are the primary sources of exhaled NO [4-6], nasal breathing concentrates the amount of NO circulating in the upper airway .
+Levels reduce greatly if we switch to mouth breathing and some research shows that mouth breathing reduces the amount of exhaled NO by 50% .
 Nasal breathing also makes the nose healthy in other ways, improving its microbiome, hydration, blood flow and mucous production .

 Nasal breathing improves lung health and oxygenation of the body in several ways.
 The nose helps to filter particulate matter that can adversely affect the health of the lungs and contribute to inflammation.
 Breathing through the nose significantly reduces particle deposition in the lungs that occurs during mouth breathing .
 Nasal breathing also improves pulmonary function by improving the motility of the cilia.
 It also improves the circulation in the lungs so that the blood is better oxygenated by around 10% .